cosmos/sdk-tutorials/ida-customizations/ida-course/discord-info.md

 ![IMAGE DESCRIPTION](/ida-course/images/discord-question-add.png)

 Once a ticket has been created, tutors and expert instructors are informed about the new question and can reply directly to your original post.
-You will also receive a DM from _Tricia | Support Bot_, our support bot, which confirms that a ticket has been opened.
+You will also receive a DM from _Tricia_, our support bot, which confirms that a ticket has been opened.

 ![IMAGE DESCRIPTION](/ida-course/images/discord-tricia-pm.png)